For Cadence 0.42 go to Legacy Docs

 - The first parameter is a username which corresponds to the name of an account in the Accounts tab.
 If you leave this string blank (as above), a dialog will be shown to the user to select an account from the Accounts tab.

-fails.
+- The third parameter is a callback for if Authenticate()fails.
 We pass through the fail callback that was passed to Login.

 Your completed Login function should look as follows;